Table Of Contents:

 Billy Corgan wasn’t a great singer in the band’s heyday, but even then, he was emotive, unique and it fit the music.
 He cannot hit those same notes he once could and has failed to adapt his style to avoid it.
 You almost feel bad for him here.

-There’s a lot of competition for worst song, but Hooray might just be it.
+There’s a lot of competition for worst song, but Hooray is the worst offender.
 It’s actually tragic to think that this is the same man who made songs like Today, Disarm, 1979 and Tonight, Tonight once upon a time.

 There really isn’t any point talking about other songs here; they all blur together.
 None of these songs are memorable.
 They do all share something in common though: they are all bad.